Cross Currents Sea Kayaking

 This week-long, rental house-based, trip will involve a wide range of venues and water conditions, ranging from surf and strong current to water so calm, everything is perfectly reflected in it.
 Places like Tybee Island and Jack’s Cut, Wassaw Island and “The Boneyard”, the Savannah River with Fort Scriven and an abandoned light house, and the incredible Ebenezer Creek with it’s flooded, 100-year-old magnificent trees.

-There will be paddling options on most of the trips.
+There will be training options on most of the trips.
 We would like to use a “teach and trek” model on some of the days so that we are combining skill development with touring.
 On a couple of days there will be the option to surf for those who want to.
 Of course, on other days it will be pure touring, especially as we head out to some of the more remote barrier islands, riding the strong ebbing current out and the equally strong flood back to the put in.
 Those currents make longer mileage trips a piece of cake.
 Throughout all of this we will have the benefit of Kathryn’s wide-ranging and in-depth knowledge of all the trees, plants, history, and wildlife.
 She adds a whole other dimension to the paddling.

 There are two options that we will work out with the participants.
 One is to take a day off to explore Savannah and some of the historical/cultural sited in the area (like the Gullah Geechee communities).
 The other is to set up an optional dayof sea kayak surfing instruction with the master, Dale Williams.